jenna-tb-ekwealor/BIOL710/README.md

-# BIOL710AdvBiometry
+# BIOL710
-## learnR labs for advanced biometry
+## learnR labs for BIOL 710 Advanced Biometry course at SFSU
 adapted from Sara Stoudt and labs for Open Intro ISRS by Jenna Ekwealor

 **For instructors:** the overview blog post from Sara Stoudt that taught me how to use learnR labs can be found [here](https://sastoudt.github.io/posts/2021-06-05-learnr-tutorials-intro-stat/).